Edgewater Generator Installation & Repair

 One of the most common questions regarding generators is about the size necessary to power your home.
 In a world that progressively uses more and more electricity, it can be hard to know just how much power your back-up generator needs to power your home efficiently.

 - Step 1: Make a list of the devices you want to keep running if your power goes out.
-This typically includes you refrigerator, freezer, air conditioner, furnace, etc., but if there are other electronics you want access to during an outage, make sure to include them.
+This typically includes you refrigerator, freezer, air conditioner, furnace, etc., but if there are other electronics you want access to during an outage, make sure to take them into account.
+You'll want a large enough generator to make sure you can safely use all of the electronics you need during a power outage.

 - Step 2: Calculate the total power requirements of the listed appliances.
 Most appliances have two wattages, starting watts and running watts.
 The starting watts number is almost always higher, and you need to make sure whatever generator you install can provide enough electricity to get it running.